learn-co-students/SENG-LIVE-092021/phase-4/04-serializers/yelp-clone/EXERCISE.md

 - [ ] `content` which is an attribute that belongs to a review.
 - [ ] Return the date the review was created by using the `created_at` attribute in the following format as `post_date`:

-use the following method to format the
+Use the following method to format the date.
+We need to call the following piece of code on the instance that is being serialized.
+How do we gain access to the instance inside of a serializer instance method?

 ```rb
  created_at.strftime("%m/%e/%Y %l:%M%p %Z")